-It’s time to examine your existing cars, SUVs, trucks, and vans for some profitable year-end business tax deductions.
+It’s time to examine your existing business and personal (yes, personal) cars, SUVs, trucks, and vans for some profitable year-end business tax deductions.

 Your first step is to identify your gain or loss on sale.
 Once you have the gain or loss, know these basic rules: